 Beginning in 2008, the Navy started to evaluate munitions response (MR) sites at NAS Patuxent River starting with Preliminary Assessments (PAs) and initial rankings of sites for the MR Program (MRP).
-There are currently three MR sites associated with NAS Patuxent River: Historical Munitions Disposal Area (UXO-0001), Former Pistol/Skeet Ranges (UXO-0002), and Former Water Ranges (UXO-0003).
-According to the FFA, the Historical Munitions Disposal Area (UXO-0001) is also known as SWMU 51 - Site 10 Ordnance Disposal at Strike Area and the Former Pistol/Skeet Range (UXO-0002) is also knows as AOC 5 - Inactive Pistol Range and Rifle Range.
+There are currently three MR sites associated with NAS Patuxent River: Historical Munitions Disposal Area (UXO-01), Former Pistol/Skeet Ranges (UXO-02), and Former Water Ranges (UXO-03).
+There is one MR site associated with NRC Solomons: Solomons Complex Former Water Ranges (UXO-04).
+According to the FFA, the Historical Munitions Disposal Area (UXO-01) is also known as SWMU 51 - Site 10 Ordnance Disposal at Strike Area and the Former Pistol/Skeet Range (UXO-02) is also knows as AOC 5 - Former Pistol Range and Rifle Range.
 An initial Munitions Response PA was completed by Tetra Tech in January 2012 and summarizes the history of munitions used at these ranges.
 The PA further provides information for Navy to differentiate MR sites that may not require further munitions response actions and to determine if an imminent hazard from munitions or munitions constituents (MC) to human health or the environment is present and warrants an accelerated response action.
-The Navy completed the Expanded PAs for NAS Patuxent River Ranges and Solomon Ranges under UXO-0003 in November 2013 (CH2M HILL, 2013).
+The Navy completed the Expanded PA for the Solomons Complex Water Ranges under UXO-04 in November 2013 (CH2M HILL, 2013a) and completed an SI for the NAS Patuxent River Former Water Ranges (CH2M HILL, 2016) under UXO-003.
+Currently, an SI for the Solomons Complex Water Ranges under UXO-04 is in progress.

 Site inspections (SI) for Historical Munitions Disposal Area, Former Pistol/Skeet Ranges, and Former Water Ranges have been completed following the expanded PAs.
 The SI is not intended to provide definitive identification of the types or number of potential Munitions and Explosives of Concern (MEC) items, nor is it intended as a full-scale study of the nature and extent of contamination or explosives hazards.
-The SI for UXO-0003 will be used to confirm or deny the presence of anomalies that may be indicative of large amounts of MEC at the underwater sites.
+The SI for UXO-04 will be used to confirm or deny the presence of anomalies that may be indicative of large amounts of MEC at the underwater sites.
 As necessary, a remedial investigation will be performed consisting of sampling and other field data to determine if a response action or additional investigation is appropriate.
 Section 4 provides a brief description for each of the three MR sites and current status.